South African Class NG G16 2-6-2+2-6-2: Class NG G16A

 When the four Natal narrow gauge systems were closed down by the SAR, the Weenen and Mid-Illovo lines were lifted, but the Harding line was privatised as the Alfred County Railway (ACR), operating out of Port Shepstone.

 As part of their strategy to keep the railway competitive, two of the ACR's Class NG G16 locomotives were rebuilt using technology similar to that used in the Cape gauge Class 26 Red Devil.
 The rebuilding incorporated a gas producing combustion system (GPCS), Lempor exhausts, an improved spark arrester, lightweight multi-ring articulated piston valves, improved valve events and improved mechanical lubrication.
 The two locomotives which received this treatment, no. NG141 in 1989 and no. NG155 in 1990, were reclassified to Class NG G16A.

 In comparative testing, no. NG141 achieved a fuel saving of 25% compared to a standard Class NG G16 Garratt, a performance which was easily maintained in regular service.
-The cost of the work paid off financially within twelve months and led to a proposal to develop a Class NG G17, but that never materialised since the line's farming produce traffic was gradually lost to road transport on the improving road network.
+The cost of the work paid off financially within twelve months and led to a proposal to develop a Class NG G17, but that never materialised since the line's farming produce and logging traffic was gradually lost to road transport on the improving road network.

+In preservation these two locomotives, 141 and 155 both found their way to the Sandstone Estate both albeit in poor condition.
+141 in particular was basically scrap from sitting in the salt air at Port Shepstone for over a decade.
+155 which was stored at Paddock fared better but had lost its 16A power units some years earlier.
+In 2017 Sandstone decided to overhaul 155 as a 16A and the power units off 141 were donated to the project.
+155 today is complete as a 16A and operates occasionally on the farm.
+141 however as a 16A has been lost.
+It has been partially reassembled using the standard power units off 142 and the standard boiler unit off 128.
+When complete it will be displayed on the farm as "141" but will be a standard NG/G16.